jed-harwood/SGM/README.md

 `gar1`:  A list object that contains:
 1. `data`: data simulated under a `GAR(1)` model.
-2. `A.tr`: the true adjacency matrix for the underlying graph.
+2. `A.tr`: the true weighted adjacency matrix for the underlying graph.
 3. `LN`: the true normalized graph Laplacian matrix.
 4. `theta0`, `theta1`: the true graph filter parameters.